-Examines the nature of various handicapping conditions and describes education programs and strategies for serving exceptional children and adults.
-15 hours of field observation are required.
+Examines the nature of inclusive classrooms, with a focus on students with exceptionalities.
+Describes education programming and strategies for serving students with special needs.
+15 hours of field observation required.
 Prerequisite: Eligible to enroll in ENGL 1010.

-EDUC 1960: Fieldwork & Seminar in Education
+EDUC 1960 : Fieldwork & Seminar in Education

 Entry-level field course enables pre-service teachers to work with learners in today's classroom.
 By interacting individually with students, pre-service teachers will observe and analyze basic patterns of teaching and learning.
+Fieldwork (100 hours)/seminar.
 Prerequisite: EDUC 1010 and EDUC 2040 or EDUC 1560 with a grade of C or higher.
-Fieldwork of 100 hours/seminar.

-EDUC 2040: Teaching in Diverse Classroom
+EDUC 2040 : Teaching in Diverse Classroom